hfinkel/lfort/docs/InternalsManual.rst

 .. are not transformed into guarded gotos, short-circuit operations are not
 .. converted to a set of if-statements, and so on.

-Constant Folding in the Clang AST
+Constant Folding in the LFort AST
 ---------------------------------

-There are several places where constants and constant folding matter a lot to the Clang front-end.
+There are several places where constants and constant folding matter a lot to the LFort front-end.
 First, in general, we prefer the AST to retain the source code as close to how the user wrote it as possible.
 This means that if they wrote "``5+4``", we want to keep the addition and two constants in the AST, we don't want to fold to "``9``".
 This means that constant folding in various